openPMD/openPMD-visit-plugin/README.md

 git clone OpenPMD repository
 ```

+You can rename the plugin folder like OpenPMD.
 Check that `/CMakeLists.txt` is well configured.
+For this aim, look at the `CMakeLists.txt` file of the other plugins.

 Prepare the makefile: